 While receiving a personal injury settlement is vital to pay for medical bills suffered as a result of an accident, many people wonder, “How will this settlement affect my social security benefits?”

 Whether you are receiving Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits, it is critical to figure out whether your personal injury settlement will affect these benefits or not.
-We invited our Los Angeles personal injury attorney from the Compass Law Group, PC, to explain what happens to SSD and SSI benefits of a disabled individual who obtains a settlement after an accident.
+We invited our Los Angeles personal injury attorney from the Compass Law Group, LLP, to explain what happens to SSD and SSI benefits of a disabled individual who obtains a settlement after an accident.

 In other words, how will accepting money from your personal injury settlement affect your SSD and SSI benefits?
 “To answer this question, it is important to draw a distinction between SSD and SSI benefits,” says our attorney.
 “These two types of government benefits have different eligibility requirements and, consequently, they are affected by settlements differently.”